unblockable/proteus/README.md

     cargo test -- --test-threads=1 --include-ignored

-You can inspect shadow test output in `target/test/shadow/..`
+You can inspect integration test output in `target/tests/...`

 # Manual Testing